 - Whether you park your car in a gated community, a private driveway or on the public street

-“Fault” vs. “No Fault” states and what that means
+“Fault” vs. “No Fault” States and What that Means

 In the United States, individual states determine how claims are handled by designating themselves “fault” or “no fault” states.
 This is how they determine whose insurance pays first when a collision occurs.

 For example, Arizona is a “fault” state, which means any time an accident occurs, the party who is at fault is liable for damage and injuries.
 That driver’s insurance policy pays for damages first.
-After the coverage from that policy has been exhausted, the other person who may not be at fault may still have to use his or her policy to cover the remainder of the costs.
+After the coverage of that policy has been exhausted, the other person who may not be at fault may still have to use his or her policy to cover the remainder of the costs.

 In a “no fault” state, like New Jersey, injury liability claims and lawsuits are eliminated in small accidents.
 Instead, the injured person’s insurance company pays up front for medical bills and lost wages (up to a certain amount), regardless of who is at fault.

-Proof of insurance in Arizona
+Proof of Insurance in Arizona